MadisonAiman/maiman/README.md

 This will load all of the required modules and run both scripts back to back.
 Be aware that this will take a long time, upwards of 15 minutes, because redditScrape.py takes a good amount of time to process the comments on each post.
 If you wish to be notified of the jobs completion, you can add ``--mail-user=<email here>`` at the end of the command above to receive an email when the job is finished.
 Output for the sentiment analysis can be found in the ``reddit-scraping/sentiment-results`` directory, with results for each post in their own file.
 Output for the scraping script can be found in ``reddit-scraping/api-results`` if you wish to look at those.
 This contains all Reddit Sentiment Analysis and respective documents and documentation.

+Primarily, there are folders on scripts, sentiment analysis results, and also API threads.